Buyer Fit Snapshot

 Dunnage and Void Fill

-For LTL freight (less-than-truckload shipping), you need serious void fill because those trucks get stopped, started, and bounced around more than your cousin after their first marathon.
+For LTL freight (less-than-truckload shipping), you need serious void fill because those trucks get stopped, started, and bounced around More Than Your cousin after their first marathon.
 Air pillows work great but require a machine to inflate—factor in that equipment cost if you're doing this in-house.
+Machines like the Sealed Air Fill-Air Rocket inflate pillows on-demand and connect to your packaging line through an Ethernet PLC for consistent output.

 For parcel shipments via UPS or FedEx, bubble wrap with 1/2" bubbles provides excellent lightweight protection.
 I prefer the perforated rolls so you can tear off exactly what you need without wrestling with scissors.